Richard D. Abbey, Ph.D.

 Dr. Korsmo completed her post-doctoral training through the Child and Family Services Department at Kaiser Permanente in Oakland, CA. This training was focused on group and individual therapy, as well as conducting neuropsychological evaluations for children with comorbid medical and psychiatric conditions (e.g., hydrocephalus, fetal alcohol syndrome disorder, schizophrenia, sickle cell disease).

-Victoria Trebbi graduated with a degree in Psychology and Education from Stetson University.
-She works with individuals of all ages and different cognitive backgrounds, utilizing Neurofeedback and interactive learning programs such as LearningRX.
+Victoria Trebbi graduated with a B.A. degree in Psychology and Education from Stetson University.
+Victoria is a dedicated specialist in brain training therapies, bringing over 7 years of experience working with individuals ranging from age 3 to 94.
+With a profound understanding of cognitive development and therapeutic techniques, Victoria has successfully supported and works with individuals of all ages and different cognitive backgrounds, utilizing Neurofeedback and interactive learning programs/cognitive interventions.
 She provides various forms of cognitive training to help individuals with attention, anxiety, memory deficits, autism spectrum disorder, and learning disabilities.
 This all-inclusive approach allows her to help individuals reach their overall goals.

 Jordann Hink graduated with degrees in Psychology from Northern Arizona University and Arizona State University.
 She is one of our cognitive trainers and has experience working with individuals of all ages to help with various conditions, including ADHD, anxiety, concussions, and autism spectrum disorder.
 Jordann is trained in Neurofeedback, Biofeedback, and various learning intervention programs.